Adult meningitis

 • Throat swab (or petechiae aspirate)

-• EDTA blood sample for meningococcal PCR
+• EDTA blood for meningococcal PCR

 • Clotted blood sample for viral serology